stackedboxes/romualdo/doc/design.md

 | -2          | 1             | Yes, still a case of backwards compatibility.                           |
 | -2          | -1            | No, cannot guarantee compatibility with saved states from dev versions. |
 | -2          | -2            | TODO!
 Cannot guarantee compatibility, but would be useful when testing. |

+#### Oooooor...

+* Hashes per proc and global, stored in the csw.
+* Versions are a snapshot of hashes.
+Or sort of a flag, that when enabled sets that version in stone.
+* Radical thought: do I need to keep those versions in the source file?
+What about this: `romualdo` release just "appends" the new version to the csw file.
+  If the user wants to keep a reference to older source code versions, use version control!
+Ok, let's see how this could work.
+    * `romualdo release v1.2`, where "v1.2" is really just an arbitrary string.
+    * Highly recommended to `git tag v1.2` or whatever at this point.
+Otherwise the user will not be able to keep track of what code corresponds to a given version.
+(And, really, that's how any software works, right?)
+In the future I can add something like "I see you ware in a Git repo; wanna tag in Git, too?"
+Adding the CSW to the repo is desirable, too!
+    * Internally, we keep a table of releases, associating each of these strings to an internal index.
+Like release 1 is `v1.0-beta`, 2 is `v1.0`, 3 is `v1.2`, etc.
+        * This string tag would ben used only for informational purposes, and to help users to keep some reference to the versioning of their product.
+    * Things marked as release `0` are work-in-progress.
+They are not set into stone.
+A `romualdo release` command will not leave anything with release `0` in the CSW.
+    * Compatibility is checked by looking at hashes in the call stack.
+        * TODO: Hmm, except for global blocks, right? -- Maybe not...
+    * For each procedure and globals block, we keep the association name-version-hash.
+Like procedure `onceUponATime` version `3` has the hash `12b7da2`.
+    * ~~And what if the procedure in the CSW is identified by a 128-bit integer (its hash) and the names only go to the debug info?
+Nah... makes it hard to implement VMs for languages without support for integers this large.~~
+    * .....
+WHAT ELSE?

 #### Consequences of this scheme